llippens/louislippens/content/cortest.markdown

 <img src="/cortest_files/figure-html/analysis region-1.png" width="672" />

 <p style="line-height:1; font-style:italic"><font size="2"> Notes.
 The values on the x-axis represent the year the study was first published.
 If the study is a peer-reviewed manuscript, this is the year it was first published in the journal issue.
 If the study is a non-peer-reviewed manuscript, this is the year it was first published online.
-The regional classification is based on the United Nations Geoscheme. </font></p>
+The regional classification is based on the <a href="https://unstats.un.org/unsd/methodology/m49/" target="_blank">United Nations Geoscheme</a>. </font></p>

 <img src="/cortest_files/figure-html/analysis subregion-1.png" width="672" />